pmndrs/drei/README.md

 ##### FaceControls[manualUpdate]

 By default, `update` is called each rAF `useFrame` frame, with damping.
-You can disable this by `manualUpdate` and call `update` yourself.
+You can disable this by `manualUpdate` and update the camera yourself.

 For example: